kekyo/RelaxVersioner/README.md

 * Search NuGet repository: "CenterCLR.RelaxVersioner", and install. https://www.nuget.org/packages/CenterCLR.RelaxVersioner/
 * Before build, comment out "AssemblyVersion" and "AssemblyFileVersion" attribute in AssemblyInfo.cs default definitions (will cause build error by duplicate definition).
 If you use custom rule set, continue use this definitions.
 * After installed, build project.
 Auto-apply version informations into assembly attributes.
 Some attributes are looking for directory Windows Explorer property page.
-* You can use custom rule set file into project folder "$(ProjectDir)" or solution folder "$(SolutionDir)".
+* You can use custom rule set file naming "RelaxVersioner.rules" into project folder "$(ProjectDir)" or solution folder "$(SolutionDir)".
 Current no documentation custom rule set file, see also below.

 ## Sample custom rule set file:
 ``` xml